How to Categorize Microsoft 365 in QuickBooks (and Xero)

 What expense category is Microsoft 365?

 Microsoft 365 goes to Dues & Subscriptions or Software in QuickBooks (Detail Type: Software) and code 463 (Subscriptions) or 408 (Software & IT Expenses) in Xero.
 Schedule C Line 27a ("Other expenses → Software subscriptions").
 No 1099 to Microsoft (publicly-traded C-corp, §6041 corporate exemption).
 Sales tax depends on state.
-TX, NY, OH, PA, WA, AZ, CT, MA, RI tax M365 as taxable SaaS; CA, FL, IL, OR do not.
+As of 2026, generally taxable in TX (as data processing, about 80% of the charge), NY, OH, PA, WA, AZ, CT, MA, RI and generally exempt in CA, FL, IL, OR, but treatment varies by state and locality and changes, so verify your state's (and city's) current rule.
 Microsoft collects where required.
-An annual prepay over $2,500 (a 30-seat × $12.50 × 12 = $4,500 invoice) should be capitalized as Prepaid Expense and amortized over 12 months under §263.
-Under $2,500 per invoice, the de minimis safe harbor allows immediate expense.
+Annual prepay is generally fully deductible when paid, even on a large invoice like a 30-seat × $12.50 × 12 = $4,500 renewal, under the 12-month rule (Treas.
+Reg. §1.263(a)-4(f)).
+The $2,500 figure is the de minimis safe harbor for buying equipment, not subscriptions, so it doesn't apply here.
+A multi-year prepay gets capitalized as Prepaid Expense and amortized over the term.
 Azure charges on the same Microsoft bill belong in Cloud Services, not Software.

 Key Takeaways